gfrancine/beat-plugins/README.md

 - [Clean (CONT'D's)](clean-contds)
 - [Excalidraw](excalidraw)

+## Downloading

+The built-in Plugin Manager within Beat is the preferred way to install the plugins.

+However, some plugins aren't available or haven't been updated yet in the Plugin Manager.
+You can find the latest builds in the [Releases](https://github.com/gfrancine/beat-plugins/releases) page as .zip files and install them manually in the app data folder (`/Users/[username]/Library/Containers/fi.KAPITAN.Beat/Data/Library/Application Support/Beat/Plugins/`).

 ## Developing

 As the workspace is set up with the `npm` package manager, NodeJS is required to maintain and build most of the plugins.